vrmarcelino/CCMetagen/README.md

 git clone https://github.com/vrmarcelino/CCMetagen
 ```
 This will download CCMetagen and the tutorial files.
-You can also just download the python files from this folder (CCMetagen.py, CCMetagen_merge.py) and the ones in the ccmetagen folder if you rather avoid downloading all other files.
+You can also just download the python files from this github directory (CCMetagen.py, CCMetagen_merge.py) and the ones in the ccmetagen folder if you rather avoid downloading all other files.

 Then add the CCMetagen python scripts to the path, temporarily or permanently.
 For example:
 `PATH=$PATH<your_folder>/CCMetagen`